-We all dream when we go to sleep; some regularly, some occasionally and some very few.
+We all dream when we go to sleep; some regularly, some occasionally, and some very few.
 Every one of us, at some point, wonders what these dreams could have meant.
-Dream interpretation is a delicate art and being a Muslim I think the accurate way to interpret dreams is in the light of Quran and Sunnah.
+Dream interpretation is a delicate art and being a Muslim I think the accurate way to interpret dreams is in the light of the Quran and Sunnah.

 Studying and analyzing dreams has been a challenge for scientists and psychologists.
-The scientists believe that dreaming is a part of our brain’s joint, multi-tasked activity that takes place while we’re asleep.
+Scientists believe that dreaming is a part of our brain’s joint, multi-tasked activity that takes place while we’re asleep.
 Psychologists on the other hand have suggested that that people have dreams as a result of their general behavior which includes emotions and feelings.

-Allah has blessed different prophets in the past with the knowledge of interpretation of dreams.
+Allah has blessed different prophets in the past with the knowledge of the interpretation of dreams.
 He blessed Hazrat Yusuf (A.S) with the miracle of interpreting dreams accurately.
 Moreover, Allah Almighty ordered the sacrifice of Hazrat Ismail (A.S) to Hazrat Ibrahim (A.S) through a dream.
 Prophet Muhammad (PBUH) also saw the shahadat of Hazrat Imam Hussain (R.A) in a dream.
 Sometimes people even see the exact same thing happening in reality as it happened in their dream.

 He guided the companion to the location of the Muslim and described the position of the shield that he took.
 He then asked him to go to Khalid bin Waleed (R.A) and ask him to recover that shield.
 Then he instructed him to go to the Caliph and to tell him that he owes such and such amount to so and so and that so and so among his slaves are free.
-Hazrat Abu Bakr (R.A) – the Caliph approved Thaabit’s will after death and fulfilled it.
+Hazrat Abu Bakr (R.A) – The Caliph approved Thaabit’s will after death and fulfilled it.